cloud-custodian/cloud-custodian/tools/c7n_kube/readme.md

 # Custodian Kubernetes Support

-Cloud custodian can run policies directly inside your cluster, reporting on resources that violate those policies, or blocking them altogether.
+Cloud Custodian can run policies directly inside your cluster, reporting on resources that violate those policies, or blocking them altogether.

 # Running the server